-Brutus is a new natural wine bar and New Nordic style bistro in the neighborhood of Tøyen in Oslo.
+Located in in the neighborhood of Tøyen in Oslo, Brutus is a new natural wine bar and New Nordic bistro.
 The place gives me Copenhagen vibes – I can barely wait till summer comes and we can sit on the benches outside and drink fermented grape juice in the sun.
 Wine importer and sommelier John Sonnichsen from Vin John is the restaurant manager, and his business partner Jens Føien is the general manager.
 They’ve joined forces with the restaurant group Lava and teamed up with a bunch of other talented young guys, like our host and waiter this evening, Mathias Lyngholm Dardeau, and the head chef Arnar Jakob Gudmundsson.

 Et Tu, Brute?